Walking into the park with friends on a beautiful afternoon! (stairway entrance)

 Unfortunately, our donation of free professional soil aeration and re-seeding for bare patches of the lawn was rejected.
 And requests for basic lawn maintenance have been closed by the City, with a note that the conditions are corrected — when no work has been done.
 Residents are then blamed for the lawn conditions and told that’s a reason to pave.
 Not fair!
 Not right!

-Routine use of Mount Prospect Park by people with disabilities
+Routine use of Mount Prospect Park by elders and people with disabilities

 Pickup soccer game during the June 2024 heat wave!
-(Would be nicer if officials let us fix up the lawn — but it’s green or could-be-green, flexible, free park space for everyone!) (click video)
+(Would be nicer if officials let us fix up the lawn.
+They rejected a professional donation for aerating and re-seeding.
+But it’s green or could-be-green, flexible, free park space for everyone!) (click video)

 Court officer trainees have been using the park throughout the spring for workouts! (click video)